 - the confidence to pitch, present and justify your ideas.

 How do I get marketing experience?

 Marketing is a highly competitive field to break into and many struggle to secure marketing experience.
 If you can't find any marketing internship or placement opportunities, there are other ways to improve your prospects.

 A significant part of many marketing roles - such as advertising copywriter or social media manager - is producing effective copy and campaigns, so in growing your social media presence and building an online portfolio you'll demonstrate the skills and marketing experience that employers are looking for.
 Find out more about job hunting with social media and how to gain media work experience.

 You should also consider taking a proactive approach to your job search - prove your drive and enthusiasm for entering the sector by sending speculative applications to companies you'd like to work for, even if you're just looking into short-term work shadowing opportunities.

 Do I need a marketing degree?

-Degrees in marketing or related subjects aren't usually necessary, as employers tend to favour particular skills, attributes and any relevant work experience that you've managed to gain.
-Graduates who've studied courses that require creativity and excellent communication often find that they fit these roles, although digital skills are a must.
+Degrees in marketing or related subjects aren't usually necessary, as employers tend to favour particular skills, attributes and any relevant work experience that you have.
+Graduates who've studied courses that require creativity and excellent communication skills often find that they fit these roles, although digital skills are a must.

 However, if you do hold a degree in digital marketing, advertising, PR, media, journalism, communications or event management, this demonstrates interest in the industry, and may prove to be advantageous, as well as aiding career progression.